 Part 5

-In the chapters of the fifth part, Gandhi depicts his political journey.
+In the fifth part of his autobiography, Gandhi depicts his political journey.
 His fight for peasants of the Camparan Satyagraha and his conviction against the Rowlatt Act, the suspension of Satyagraha when violence knocked on his doors and the various editing and printing of magazines and newspapers, attending the sessions of the Congress and his resolution of Non-Cooperation.

 In the Introduction, he wishes to have self-realization and attain Moksha, and eventually by the conclusion he admits that his life is so public that he cannot add much to let people know of anything new.